SeppiaBrilla/University-notes/Machine learning/Classification/Supervised classification.md

 ### Developing a classification model

-The developement of a classification model can be divided in 3 steps:
+The development of a classification model can be divided in 3 steps:
 - choose the learning algorithm
 - let the algorithm learn its parametrization
 - asset the quality of the model
-Then the model will be used by a classification algoritm with the developed parametrization.
+Then the model will be used by a classification algorithm with the developed parametrization.

 A classifiation function, given a data element x with an unknown label y(x) makes a prediction as:
 $$